NautilusTrader

 • venue_order_id: Venue order ID when one has been assigned.

-• side, price, and size: Order side and the remaining own-book price level.
+• side, price, and size: Order side, price, and remaining (leaves) quantity.

-• order_type and time_in_force: Order type metadata used by filters and diagnostics.
+• order_type and time_in_force: Order metadata retained for inspection.

 • status: Current order status, such as SUBMITTED, ACCEPTED, or PENDING_CANCEL.